tadhgboyle/tab/README.md

     - Each product has some settings:
         - "Stock" / "Unlimited Stock" -> Set stock count for this product, or set it to be unlimited.
         - "Box Size" -> When receiving, instead of counting/multiplying all of the boxes received, set this and receive using boxes.
             - Example: A box of Skittles might have 16 Skittle packs in it.
-If 4 boxes arrived, instead of adding 16*4 to the stock count, add 4 boxes.
+If 4 boxes arrived, instead of calculating 16*4, add 4 boxes.
         - "Override Stock" -> Override the stock count for this item.
     - Fast and easy to use stock adjustment page.
         - Uses AJAX to snappily load all available adjustments for the selected product.
-- Live preview of price (with taxes) on sidebar during every purchase.
+- Live preview of price (with taxes, quantities, etc) on sidebar during every purchase.
 If the user does not have enough money the submit button will be disabled (Backend check as well though!)
 - Flexible return system
     - Either return a whole order, or:
     - Return an individual item from an order.
 A counter shows how many are left to be returned.
 Multiple backend checks to verify validity of return.